sawaYch/mya88/README.md

 ✅ Filtering on chat message by superchat / member gift types.
 👁️ Distinguish different author role and types of message.
 ✨ This webapp can **ONLY** retrieve the chat message published from **current moment**.
 ✨ This webapp consume Youtube Data API v3, which has daily quota limit (Don't worry, it's free).
-If you try to open this webapp to record the message of live stream from the beginning, it may exhaust API quota, I would personally suggest not to doing this.
+If you try to open this webapp to record the message of live stream from the beginning, it may exhaust API quota.
+I personally suggest not to doing this.
 Here is the testing statistic:

 - 3 hours 14 minutes: 99.48% of 10000 quota, 1992 request, [live stream link](https://www.youtube.com/watch?v=X4JywMi7_Nw)